grafana/beyla/docs/tutorial/README.md

 # Zero-code application traces and metrics with eBPF

 > ⚠️**SOME GENERAL TO-DO's before releasing the Beta**
-> * Change the current UI screenshots by the Dashboard that we are going to create an publish
+> * Change Dashboard URL and ID when we change the dashboard owner to Grafana
->   in Grafana Cloud.
 > * Update which languages and service types are finally supported.
-> * Probably, do not configure metrics exporter and rely on SpanMetrics service to show
->   extra info, such as Service Maps, etc...
 > * Double-check conclusions & future work to update it according to the status of the
 >   instrumenter.